script-fu/script-fu.github.io/_posts/2023-04-18-Parasites.md

 1 -> persistent and not undoable attachment

 Temporary parasites are not saved with the file.
 Image and layer persistent parasites are saved with the file.
-Persistent global parasites are restored for each Gimp session.
+Persistent global parasites are restored for each GIMP session.

 You can see that a parasite is just a three element list.
 The name is used to identify, and the data can be stored as a string.
 Use functions like; (number->string) (string->number) or (strbreakup) to encode or decode the data.